jyong7242/Business-Analytics-and-Valuation-Project/README.md

 ## 📌 Overview

-This project focuses on developing and evaluating a portfolio strategy that ranks stocks based on their past returns and allocates weights accordingly.
-The project includes data processing, ranking logic, weighting schemes, and performance evaluation across various metrics.
-All implementation and strategy design are based on my individual work using Python and Excel for the MFIN602 coursework.
+This project aims to construct and evaluate a stock portfolio using data-driven techniques and optimization.
+The strategy ranks firms based on key valuation and momentum indicators and uses historical return and risk data to build an optimal portfolio.
+The project combines Python-based programming with Excel validation and was completed individually as part of the MFIN602 coursework.

 ---

 ## 🎯 Objectives

+- Identify undervalued and high-momentum stocks using financial ratios and return indicators
+- Construct portfolios based on ranking and optimization techniques
-- Rank stocks based on historical return data for 2022.
+- Evaluate portfolio performance using actual 2023 return data
-- Assign portfolio weights proportional to the return-based ranks.
-- Calculate realized returns for 2023.
-- Analyze portfolio performance relative to equal-weight and benchmark portfolios.
+- Compare optimized portfolios with equal-weighted and benchmark alternatives
 ---

 ## 💡 Methodology

-### 1. Return Ranking

-- Collected and cleaned 2022 return data from `MFIN602 Project.xlsx`.
-- Ranked firms based on their prior-year returns (highest return = highest rank).

-### 2. Weighting Strategy

-- Applied rank-based proportional weights:
-  $$ w_i = \frac{\text{Rank}_i}{\sum \text{Ranks}} $$
-- Ensured total portfolio weight = 100%.

-### 3. Portfolio Return Calculation

-- Used 2023 actual returns to compute:
-  - Portfolio return
-  - Equal-weighted return (baseline comparison)

-### 4. Output and Validation

-- Python notebook outputs include:
-  - Ranked list of stocks
-  - Assigned weights
-  - Portfolio return vs. equal-weight return
-- Excel workbook confirms calculations for cross-validation.
+###1.
+Stock Ranking and Selection
+Stock data from the Canadian market was ranked based on a combination of valuation (P/E, P/B, dividend yield) and momentum (cumulative return) metrics.
+Each firm received a composite score, and the top 10 stocks were selected for portfolio construction.

+###2.
+Portfolio Construction Strategies
+Two strategies were developed.
+The first is a simple 1/N portfolio that allocates equal weights to the selected stocks.
+The second strategy minimizes portfolio volatility using historical standard deviation as a risk proxy.
+This was implemented with cvxpy under non-negativity and full-investment constraints.

+###3.
+Backtesting and Performance Evaluation
+Daily return data from 2023 was downloaded using the Yahoo Finance API.
+Portfolio returns were calculated based on the constructed weights and compared to both equal-weighted portfolios and benchmark performance.
+Cumulative returns and Sharpe ratios were used for evaluation.

+###4.
+Tools and Output
+The analysis was performed using Python (pandas, yfinance, cvxpy), with key results exported to Excel and PDF.
+Outputs include the ranked firm list, portfolio weights, return time series, and visual performance summaries.
 ---

 ## 🧰 Requirements